celebrate-birthday/.github/profile/README.md

 👩‍💻 Useful resources - where can the community find your docs?
 Is there anything else the community should know?

-🍿 Fun facts - 我们到现在都没🐏（
+🍿 Fun facts - 我🐏了（